breatheco-de/content/src/content/lesson/what-is-debugging-code.md

 ---

-We all make a lot of mistakes when coding.
-This is a reality that every senior developer acknowledges; that's why "debugging code" has become one of the most essential skills for developers.
+We all make mistakes when coding.
+This is a reality that every senior developer acknowledges, which is why "debugging code" has become one of the most essential skills for developers.

 ## It's OK to make mistakes